RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

 The function `strtolower()` accepts one parameter, which is the string that you want to convert to lowercase.
-A parameter is a piece of information that gets passed to a function, and is placed inside the parenthesis (with multiple parameters separated by commas).
+A parameter is a piece of information that gets passed to a function, and is placed inside the parentheses (with multiple parameters separated by commas).
 In this case, the parameter was "Hello World!" which was passed to the function, manipulated, and then returned.
 Generally speaking, all functions will return a value of some kind, even if a return value is not specifically declared.
 The return value of this function is passed directly to the echo construct and thus is printed.

 ## PHP.net ##